lennoggi/CompilingCactus/CactusAMReX/Docker/Docker_build_instructions.md

      ```
      ./simfactory/bin/sim build ET_2022_11_CarpetX_GPU -j8 --optionlist /usr/carpetx-spack/local-gpu.cfg --thornlist thornlists/carpetx.th
      ```
+     There might still be problems generating the git source tree for Cactus.
+In this case, do
+     ```
+     cd configs/ET_2022_11_CarpetX_GPU/configjar.git
+     git config --local email "you@example.com"
+     git config --local name "Name Surname"
+     ```

-4. If you want to checkout the TOV solver thorn from Jay Kalinani's fork of CactusAMReX, do the following:
+5. If you want to checkout the TOV solver thorn from Jay Kalinani's fork of CactusAMReX, do the following:
    ```
    cd repos
    mkdir TOVSolver